English

 Implementation

 We believe that speaking plays an important role in developing children’s thought processes and therefore ensure that we provide plenty of opportunities for children to build and strengthen their oracy skills.
 Lessons include time for group and whole class discussions to support children with forming their ideas and in increasing their confidence with speaking in front of others.
 Staff model expectations for how discussions should take place and always encourage children to ask questions.
 Children are taught how to use and manipulate language for a variety of purposes such as informing, explaining and persuading, and are given opportunities to put these into practise.
 Across our curriculum, we also embed plenty of drama in order for children to explore and develop their ideas through communicating with peers.
+Children in Reception and Year 1 are explicitly taught how to retell stories and poems and this practice of reciting poems and stories continues through Key Stage 2.
+This enables pupils to rehearse using different structures and vocabulary in a familiar context.

 Impact